Duxon/duxon.github.io/index.md

     <img src="/assets/img/AE_comparison.gif" alt="Latent Space Walk" style="width: 480px;"/>

     We use this property in ptychography for noise robustness.
-A cool ability of this method is that we can approximately visualize the loss landscape of this high-dimensional optimization problem (millions of parameters) to study its convexity properties.
+A noteworthy ability of this method is that we can approximately visualize the loss landscape of this high-dimensional optimization problem (usually millions of parameters) to study its convexity properties in different noise conditions.
 This work was published in [Optics Express](https://doi.org/10.1364/OE.513556).

     <img src="/assets/img/loss_landscapes.jpeg" alt="Loss Landscapes" style="width: 480px;"/>